Key to establishing Project & Portfolio Management (PPM) in your organization

 - You compare the feature and pricing offered by different software/tools.

 - Select an on-cloud solution which is scalable as you use it, and will required less maintenance with minimum infrastructure; unless your organization is a big fan of on-premise solution.

-If you need more insights on establishing process consistency, using PM methodologies, enhancing reporting, and how Microsoft Project Online can help, sign up for our upcoming webinar – Project and Portfolio Management 101
+If you need more insights on establishing process consistency, using PM methodologies, enhancing reporting, and how Microsoft Project Online can help, watch the recording of the webinar – Project and Portfolio Management 101